 Introduction

-And If you’re unsure why strength training matters for endurance sports performance, read this first: Why Endurance Athletes Need Resistance Training.
+And If you’re a cyclist, runner, or triathlete and unsure why strength training matters for endurance sports performance, read this first: Why Endurance Athletes Need Resistance Training.

 Start Here: How Heavy Should I Lift?

-- Choose a weight that feels easy to moderate
+- Choose a weight that feels easy on the first session

 - Focus on control and technique